How to Start a Blog That Makes $9,000/Month: My Proven Method

 - Choose an easy-to-pronounce name: Reduce your intended blog name to a simple pronounceable unit.
 No one wants to keep tabs on blog names that are unnecessarily complex.

-- Use the .com, .net, or .co extention: Most blog names have these attached to them, and many wonder why.
+- Use a .com, .net, or .co extention: Most blog names have these attached to them, and many wonder why.
 These extensions are usually used to overcome roadblocks; .org is usually used for a non-profit organization, while .com, .co and .net are used for for-profit businesses.
-So, in learning how to start a blog and make money, get familiar with these extensions.

 - Don’t use characters or numbers: This will aid retention.
 Also, it will be easy to remember the domain name and type it out on a search bar.